adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 This fails at point #4 as IE8 doesn't understand it.
 The problem here is that the user doesn't get the enhanced experience, nor the degraded experience.

+> The Fuck You experience

 *No*, instead they get the **fuck you** experience.
-And, this problem applies to any browser, old or new, that runs Javascript.
+And, this problem applies to pretty much any browser.
 It's a continuum of new browsers and new APIs, each with their varying level of (reliable) support.

 ## What are others doing to solve this problem?

 It seems that the industry talks about Progressive Enhancement in waves, one of which we are riding now (at least at the time of writing).
-For the few that talk sense there are many others that drown these people out.
+For the few that talk sense, there are many others that drown these people out.

 > If a tree falls in the forest...